lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Abort.
 A SCHC fragment format to signal the other end-point that the on-going fragment transmission is stopped and finished.

-* ACK (Acknowledgment).
-A SCHC fragment format used to report the success or unsuccess reception of a set of SCHC fragments.

 * All-0.
 The SCHC fragment format for the last frame of a window that is not the last one of a packet (see Window in this glossary).